Retroperspect/UFO_blog/README.md

 *¤When writing this blog post only 8 professionals have taken the survey.
 The statistics will be updated.
 [Full survey](images/survey_results.pdf)*

 ### When does Monitoring depending on project - conclusion from the survey
-There are certain projectors where monitoring is a best practise.
-For example control intensive application.
-If you have made risk assessments that indicates monitoring adds value.
+Making a risk assessments IT-system might be a good way of indicating if monitoring adds value in relation to cost.
-Micro services and large systems are some we talked about during the course.
+Micro services and large systems are some systems we talked about during the course where monitoring is a best practise.
 From the survey we can conclude that from those scaling their IT-system as a Large System 100% use monitoring system.
 Not everyone using monitor system scale their system as a Large system.
-From those that say they don't use monitoring systems they scale their IT-system as moderate.
+From those that say they don't use monitoring systems they scale their IT-system as medium large.
-How important is it for your company to have complete visibility of all of your hardware and software assets?
-Does your system once in a while need to have a downtime due to maintenance? ( In combination of fluctuation in usage) How important is it for your organization that the end users don't experience any performance issues and will be the first to call the IT-department?
-All answered that they need these to a certain degree.
-According to the article there are advantages to having monitoring system.
-Get visibility of all of your hardware and software assets, to get statistics when the best time to have downtime due to maintenance.
-And of-course to avoid the end user calling the IT-department.

 ## Consequence of running in the dark
 Neglecting your system can either result in no changes or critical failures, however knowing if either case applies is impossible to quantify, as you won't know until you pay attention to the system, some developers feel it's not worth paying attention to the system, as the system's lifespan is too short or simple to require such care.
 Others believe they don't have enough time to pay attention as other things take focus in their work, but the worst case is developers too arrogant about their abilities to make "flawless" systems that they see no need to pay a close eye on their fully functional work.